Mentoriship

 4. Promote the program to employees

-Getting the leaders to share their experiences and insights about the value of mentorship can inspire and encourage more employees to sign up for the program.
+If you can, get leaders to share their experiences and insights about the value of mentorship — this will inspire and encourage more employees to sign up for the program.

-5. Let participants choose their circle in Together’s platform
+5. Let participants choose their circle based on goals and interests

-To make the mentoring circle experience enjoyable for everyone, it is important that participants feel they can choose a circle that is the right fit for them.
+To make the mentoring circle experience enjoyable, participants must feel they can choose a circle that feels right for them.

-With Together, participants can browse different circles that are available and choose the ones that best match their background and interests.
+With a mentoring platform like Together, participants can browse all available circles and choose the ones that best match their background, goals, and interests.
 This increases the chances of them being satisfied with the group and the program.

 6. Build discussion resources to support group learning

-In a mentoring circle, you will have a group of people with diverse experiences and knowledge.
-To make the most of this, you need to create resources that can help guide discussions and learning.
+To make the most of the group’s diverse experiences and knowledge, you need to create resources to help guide discussions and target learning.

-7. Keep in touch with groups and report on outcomes
+7. Collect feedback from groups and report on outcomes

-After the program has been set up, it’s important to keep in touch with the groups to see how they are progressing and to identify any challenges they are facing through surveys or meetings.
+After the program is up and running, keep in touch with the groups to see how they are progressing and identify any challenges they’re facing.

 Tracking different aspects and metrics, such as sign-ups, progress, feedback, and business outcomes, is essential to understanding what’s working and what’s not.